 My work has been supported by grants from the Alliance of Artists’ Communities and Colorado Creative Industries.

 I’ve been invited to present work at The Poets House, the Smithsonian Institute’s Asian Pacific American Center, The Asian American Writers’ Workshop, Asian Arts initiative, Naropa University, University of California Santa Cruz, Smith College, San Francisco State University, California Institute of the Arts, The Kelly Writers House, Kundiman, Small Press Traffic, Buffalo’s Big Night Out, Dickinson College, The Poetry Project, and numerous other spaces.

 Currently, my interests include light, displacement, imaginations of the future, devastation, and movement.
-I’m developing a new dance poetics that poaches ancient east Asian dance forms to help bring poetry into my body.
+I’ve spent the last five years developing a dance poetics that poaches ancient east Asian dance forms to help bring poetry into my body.

 You can contact me at s [dot] juliette [dot] lee [at] gmail [dot] com.